-If you're actually reading this section and didn't skip it because insurance is one of the most boring things in the world, well done, you're the best +10 points to whichever house the sorting hat put you in.
-No matter how careful you think you are, it's something to consider; some students bring a plethora of valuable possessions to university including technology, transportation, designer gear and personal items.
-Insurance is probably something you should look into if you don't want to be totally screwed when the camera or Macbook your mum and dad bought you as a leaving present gets lifted.
+If you're actually reading this section and didn't skip it because insurance is one of the most boring things in the world, well done to you.
+No matter how careful you think you are, it's something to consider; some students bring a lot of valuable possessions to university including technology, transportation, designer gear and personal items.
+Insurance is probably something you should look into if you don't want to be screwed when the camera or Macbook your mum and dad bought you as a leaving present gets stolen.

 A lot of students are covered by their parents' home contents insurance so check their policy; there are also a number of insurance providers who specialise in student halls of residence insurance.

-Endsleigh are one of the more popular choices for students and come highly recommended.
-Although their policies are used by hundreds of thousands of students annually, it's worth reading the terms and conditions as some items like bikes or musical instruments may need additional converage, and you might need to add accidental damage or walk-in theft cover to the policy.
+Endsleigh are one of the more popular choices for students although other providers exist, just google one of the many price comparison sites to see what's available.
+Although their policies are used by hundreds of thousands of students annually, it's worth reading the terms and conditions as some items like bikes or musical instruments may need additional coverage, and you might need to add accidental damage or walk-in theft cover to the policy.
 Right.
-End of boring insurance section, if you made it through, get yourself a pint as a reward.
+End of boring insurance section, well done again.